 Biz-comm, a marketing communications firm, analyzes a client's market position and develops effective tools to communicate with a target market.
 In other words, we see where you are, what you want to accomplish, and then provide the tools to get there.

-These tools include well-researched marketing and business plans; fully developed corporate identity packages; creative collateral materials; functional Web sites; effective advertising and direct mail campaigns; external and internal communications; and positive publicity.
+These tools include well-researched marketing and business plans; fully developed corporate identity packages; creative collateral materials; functional Web sites; effective advertising and direct mail campaigns; external and internal communications; social media programs; and positive publicity.

 Biz-comm brings affordable marketing to a wide range of clients including the construction trades; medical, educational and professional practices; and non-profit organizations.

 If your company needs affordable marketing, Biz-comm is here to help.
 Whether it is a fresh corporate identity, a functional web site, or one of Biz-comms many other services, give us a call.

 Remodelers and builders: Remodelers and builders may be interested in articles in which Biz-comm was quoted or wrote.

 Yesterday, hubby spilled coffee on his iPad.
 Still worked except no speakers.
 Earphones ok.
 So after a little research, lots of tricks (rice, etc.) I found that Staples is rolling out something called tekdry which would be great, but it’s not in local stores yet.
 So, I created a solution with some items on hand. … Continue reading “iPad water problem solution”